Pakistani textbooks controversies: Single National Curriculum Controversy

-In August of 2018, Prime Minister, Imran Khan's Pakistan Tehreek-e-Insaf (PTI) dispensation came into power in Pakistan.
+In August 2018, Prime Minister, Imran Khan's Pakistan Tehreek-e-Insaf (PTI) dispensation came into power in Pakistan.
 With this regime, some state assemblies, came with a revivalist promise of making a new Pakistan like 'State of Medina' (Riyasat-e-Medina), which is modeled on governance adopted by Muhammad, which also promised a Single National Curriculum (SNC Urdu: Yuksaan Taleemi Nizam) which was to eliminate Pakistan's old education system.
 The idea consisted of remolding the education system in Pakistan to ensure that private schools, public schools & madrasas were to follow a single unitary curriculum.
 The senate of Pakistan approved a law mandating compulsory teaching of the Arabic language in federally mandated & controlled schools.

 According to Huma Yusuf, the Single National Curriculum (SNC) has caused controversy & a number of issues that are due to the narrowly defined religious & nationalist identity in which poorly understands the values of ethnolinguistic diversity & inclusion.
 Huma goes on to say that the narrowly defined religious, nationalist focus of the Single National Curriculum (SNC), includes but that is not limited to, the conflation of secular & religious subjects.
-An example of such being health-related life skills, such as hygiene, explained as a religious point of view, rather than in a stand alone scientific type of manner, the constitutionality of federal fiat on provincial subjects, the treatment of language of instruction & Science, Technology, Engineering & Mathematics (STEM) topics, depiction of women, lack of essential life skills constitute & a number of other significant issues.
+An example of such being health-related life skills, such as hygiene, explained as a religious point of view, rather than in a stand-alone scientific type of manner, the constitutionality of federal fiat on provincial subjects, the treatment of language of instruction & Science, Technology, Engineering & Mathematics (STEM) topics, depiction of women, lack of essential life skills constitute & a number of other significant issues.

 The focus on religious studies among the Pakistan education system initially began with the creation of Pakistan in 1947.
-Islamization of the Pakistan education system gained momentum in the 1970's while under General Zia-ul-Haq's military regime.
+Islamization of the Pakistan education system gained momentum in the 1970s while under General Zia-ul-Haq's military regime.
 He conferred with religious clerics as to every segment of the education sector & patronized them in efforts to effectively legitimize his political career.
 Zainab Akhter says that under Khan's term, the educational policy is taking steps which even General Zia did not take.
 Akhter also says that the new SNC policy fails to take into account the possibility of further radicalization of Pakistani private & or public schools, because of a curriculum that is heavily influenced by retrogressive ideological biases & distortions.